NetSP-KAIST/cs341-23s-lab2/README.md

 1. Measuring Handshake Latency and Page-loading Time Evaluation
 2. Testing Congestion Control

-This github repo **ONLY** contains executables of QUIC server & client.
+This github repo **ONLY** contains modified executables of QUIC server & client, for students' convenience.
 Full documentation about tasks, configuring the network & HTTP/2 settings is available at "".